stevepentler/blog.turing.io/source/2014-11-06-what-are-we-looking-for.html.markdown

 ---
 title: What Are We Looking For?
-A Pastry Chef.
+A Pastry Chef
 date: 2014-11-06 22:37 UTC
 tags:
 author: Jorge Téllez